HOW TO DEAL WITH THIN OR FINE HAIR

 • Limit heat styling – and if you do style your hair using heated tools, use a heat protection spray to protect your hair from heat damage

-• Bush your hair daily.
+• Brush your hair daily.
 Not only will this stimulate blood flow to your scalp and encourage hair growth, it’ll also help avoid tangles which can lead to breakage

 • Maintain regular haircuts.
 It sounds counter-intuitive, but regular haircuts can help you keep your hair strong and even grow it, as thin, fine hair is prone to split ends